6 Waiting Room Decor Ideas that Create a Relaxing Environment

 well lit waiting room with open windows, warm lighting, and a serenity aquarium

-The right lighting creates a cozy and inviting atmosphere, promoting relaxation for patients.
+The proper lighting promotes relaxation and creates a cozy and inviting atmosphere.

 Avoid harsh, fluorescent lighting and strive for a soft, warm ambiance instead.